Hair. Dead chickens. Fish. I’ve composted them all.

 From the countryside and the beach

-Seaweed is a fantastic addition for the soil – and it doesn’t even need to be composted.
 Although it doesn’t contain much nitrogen, it is high in minerals and even contains hormones that encourage plant growth.
 See our section on seaweed in What to Compost in Winter for more information.

-Ponds and streams can be a good source of nitrogen weeds as well, but be careful only to remove detached or excess growth.
-A walk in the forest (or many city streets) can yield large quantities of leaves in the autumn and winter.
-I even know one intrepid composter who keeps a sack and shovel in the boot for collecting animal dung in the countryside,
+Meanwhile, a walk in the forest (or many city streets) can yield large quantities of leaves in the autumn and winter.
+I even know one intrepid composter who keeps a sack and shovel in the boot for collecting leaves and animal dung in the countryside.

 Manure (from herbivores)